goldsmith-lab/ptru-alloy-no3rr-activity/README.md

 ## Results

-- A Jupyter notebook is used to parse and read results, as I was not able to get JXL's analysis code to run.
-This notebook makes heavy use of my `samueldy_atomistic_utils.microkinetics.mkmcxx` class, which is currently hosted [here](https://gitlab.com/samueldy-general-research/samueldy-atomistic-utils/-/blob/develop/src/samueldy_atomistic_utils/microkinetics/mkmcxx.py).
-Although not in a fully developed state, this library is able to parse the results of MKMCXX simulations for further analysis.
+- A Jupyter notebook (`01-jul-2020_ptru-kinetics-plots.ipynb`) is used to parse and read results and produce DRC and TOF plots based on microkinetics data.
+This notebook makes heavy use of the `mkmcxx` Python module, which is included.
-- The usage of this library to process results and produce plots appears below.
+- The usage of this module to process results and produce plots appears below.
-- The Jupyter notebook `01-jul-2020_ptru-kinetics-plots.ipynb` produces DRC and TOF plots based on microkinetics data for the PtRu alloy project, and is summarized below.

 ### Degree of rate control plot